banne227/ft_transcendence/docs/infra.md

 mongosh "mongodb://$MONGO_ADMIN_USER:$MONGO_ADMIN_PASS@127.0.0.1/databases"
 ```
 ### game_server
-- Host the game server
+- Host the game server and handle every user connection
 ### API
-- The API provide endpoint to communicate with other services
+- The API is composed by two main part:
+	1. The gateway
+		- Redistributes request to the right microservices
+		- Temporarily block IP who have done to many request to our API
+	2. Endpoint
+		- Is composed by multiple microservices based on what they do like the auth container handle authentification endpoint like /register, /login, etc
+		- The internal endpoint is not accesssible outside the docker network
+- For more information on the API, see the [API documentation](https://github.com/banne227/ft_transcendence/blob/main/docs/api.md)

 ## TROUBLESHOOT
 ```